recursivezero/abcd/src/content/about.md

 # About Us

+At **abcdkbd**, we transform education into captivating adventures that ignite young minds.
+Our interactive platform takes children on an unforgettable journey through letters, words, and diverse cultures.

 ## 🎯 Helping Children Learn, Play, and Grow

-We’re building a fun, engaging, and interactive learning platform
-designed especially for elementary school children to explore,
-understand, and love the world of letters, numbers, and basic concepts.
+We’re building a fun, engaging, and interactive learning platform designed especially for elementary school children to explore, understand, and love the world of letters, numbers, and basic concepts.

 ---

 ## 🚀 Our Mission

-To make early education joyful and accessible using simple,
-child-friendly digital tools that inspire curiosity, creativity,
+To make early education joyful and accessible using simple, child-friendly digital tools that inspire curiosity, creativity, and confidence.
-and confidence.

 ---

 ## 👨‍🏫 Who We Are

-We are a passionate group of educators, designers, and developers
-who believe learning should be playful, meaningful, and rooted in
+We are a passionate group of educators, designers, and developers who believe learning should be playful, meaningful, and rooted in real understanding.
-real understanding.
-Based in India, we aim to support teachers,
-parents, and schools by providing high-quality,
+Based in India, we aim to support teachers, parents, and schools by providing high-quality,curriculum-aligned educational content.
-curriculum-aligned educational content.

 ---